PokemonGoMap/RocketMap/docs/first-run/commandline.md

       --api-version API_VERSION
                             API version currently in use. [env var:
                             POGOMAP_API_VERSION]
-      -v [filename.log], --verbose [filename.log]
+      -v                    Show debug messages from RocketMap and pgoapi.
+Can be repeated up to 3 times.
-                            Show debug messages from RocketMap and pgoapi.
+      --verbosity VERBOSE   Show debug messages from RocketMap and pgoapi. [env
-                            Optionally specify file to log to. [env var:
-                            POGOMAP_VERBOSE]
-      -vv [filename.log], --very-verbose [filename.log]
+                            var: POGOMAP_VERBOSITY]
+      --no-file-logs        Disable logging to files.
+Does not disable --access- logs. [env var: POGOMAP_NO_FILE_LOGS]
-                            Like verbose, but show debug messages from all modules as well.
-Optionally specify file to log to. [env var:
+      --log-path LOG_PATH   Defines directory to save log files to. [env var:
-                            POGOMAP_VERY_VERBOSE]
+                            POGOMAP_LOG_PATH]